nishantrpai/baseplay/README.md

 - Add achievements to game from dashboard
 - Make extension that allows to connect contract and allows dev to add achievements/leaderboards etc
 - Fix the issue with localhost
-- All achievements are saved on localstorage by default, if player wants to save on chain, devs can add option to save on chain
+- All achievements are saved on localstorage by default, if player wants to save on-chain, devs can add option to save on-chain
 - Add leaderboard to the extension similar to achievements
 - Check on testnet

 ### Remaining by priority:
+- Add screenshot to README
 - Verify signature in contract to avoid players directly interacting with contract
 - Use onchainkit
 - Use smart wallets